Donald Trump Impeachment: Petition Crosses 900,000 Signatures

 President Trump may have handed over his business to his sons before being inaugurated, but the ongoing online petition reveals that President Trump’s personal and business holdings in the United States and abroad creates a conflict of interest.
 The Trump Organization has licensing deals with Istanbul and has even received up to $10 million from the developers since 2014.

-According to Time, the Trump Organization does or has done business with different countries like Ireland, Panama, Qatar, Saudi Arabia, India, and China.
+According to Time, the Trump Organization does or has done business with different countries like Ireland, Panama, Qatar, Saudi Arabia, India and China.
 And while serving as the president, he will continue to receive monetary and other benefits from these countries.

 Why Donald Trump Cannot Be Impeached Right Now?